N.S. Crown lands bill would criminalize peaceful protests, critics say

-Visitors attend a session of the Nova Scotia legislature at Province House in Halifax on Thursday, March 24, 2022.
+Visitors attend the spring session of the Nova Scotia legislature at Province House in Halifax on Thursday, March 24, 2022.
 THE CANADIAN PRESS/Andrew Vaughan

 HALIFAX - The Nova Scotia government has introduced a bill that would allow municipalities to reduce taxes on homes rebuilt after natural disasters such as wildfires, hurricanes or floods.